Name

 There are several conventions in using nstnewscript to create new scripts:

 • There are many functions which are useful in creating scripts.
-These common functions are housed in the src/include/functions directory.
+These common functions are found in the src/include/functions directory.
 To add these functions to your script, you update the INCLUDES setting in your makefile.
 For example, the following would add the functions found in version.bash and long_help.bash:

 INCLUDES=version.bash long_help.bash